Barkol Kazakh Autonomous County

-Barkol Kazakh Autonomous County (sometimes Barkul or Balikul in English) is part of Hami Prefecture in Xinjiang and has an area of 38445.3 km2.
+Barkol Kazakh Autonomous County (sometimes Barkul or Balikul in English) is a part of Hami Prefecture in Xinjiang and has an area of 38445.3 km2.
 It forms part of the China–Mongolia border (bordering the Mongolian provinces of Khovd and Govi-Altai) on the county's north, while bordering Yizhou District to the south, Yiwu County to the east and Changji's Mori Kazakh Autonomous County to the west.

 Barkol was made an autonomous county on October 1, 1954.
-It is noted for camel and horse breeding with the Barkol horse well known throughout China.
-Due to the large number of camels, which is unparalleled in China, the county is nicknamed of the "county of ten thousand camels".
+It is noted for camel breeding and horse breeding with the Barkol horse well known throughout China.
+Due to the large number of camels, which is unparalleled in China, the county is nicknamed the "county of ten thousand camels".